-CNC Church Name Address City, State, Zip Email Address

-Dear Leaders,

-Our church is requesting you to send your pastor and another other delegate to participate in the council with us to consider the propriety of ordaining our pastor, to the work of the Gospel ministry.

-The council will meet at , on , at .

-To facilitate the organization of the council, please complete the enclosed credentials, email them ahead of time or send them with your delegates.

-You will also find enclosed a copy of the written material prepared by the candidate so that your delegates may have time to carefully read it prior to the meeting of the council.
+CNC Church Name Address City, State, Zip Email Address Email Address Dear Leaders, Our church is requesting you to send your pastor and another other delegate to participate in the council with us to consider the propriety of ordaining our pastor, to the work of the Gospel ministry.
+The council will meet at, on,at Address Day Date Time Address Day Date Time To facilitate the organization of the council, please complete the enclosed credentials, email them ahead of time or send them with your delegates.
+Var. will also find an algorida agent of the somitteen marketial property by the condidate of that you You will also find enclosed a copy of the written material prepared by the candidate so that your delegates may have time to carefully read it prior to the meeting of the council.
 There is an expectation that each delegate prepares by thoroughly reading the written material and that they critically consider the comments made in those materials.
 All delegates are expected to be prepared with questions for the candidate at the council.
 A meal will be served following the completion of the council's work.

-By order of the church,
+By order of the church, Name Church Clerk/Secretary ,